danoc93/musical-lake/README.md

 2. Create a map Sound -> Set of Song
 3. Add each sound in a song as key in the map, and add every sound to its right to a new Song.
 This new song is a continuation for such sound and thus you can add it to the set corresponding to that key.
-4. Since we are using a Set, by definition this data structure does not allow duplicates, which makes it easy for us not to include two or more identical continations for a same sound.
+4. Since we are using a Set, by definition this data structure does not allow duplicates, which makes it easy for us not to include two or more identical continuations for a same sound.
 In order for this to work with custom objects, we override the hashing and equals methods of the Song class to compare the string representation of the code.

 Building the database is O(n) in terms of the full dictionary of tokens and O(1) when it comes to looking up continuations for a sound.